justdiver/meraki-to-palo-user-id/README.md

 ## Step 2.

 Next we need to parse this file and output into something that the Palo Alto API will accept.
-Based on their documentation found here: https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/pan-os-xml-api-request-types/apply-user-id-mapping-and-populate-dynamic-address-groups-api We can see that we need our XML file to be formatted as such:
+Based on their documentation found [here](https://docs.paloaltonetworks.com/pan-os/10-1/pan-os-panorama-api/pan-os-xml-api-request-types/apply-user-id-mapping-and-populate-dynamic-address-groups-api).
+We can see that we need our XML file to be formatted as such:

 ```
 <uid-message>